I Let My Sister Study More Than Me So She Could Ruin My Family's Life Just To Get Married

 I belong to a middle class family based out of Faridabad.
 My father was a broker and our only source of bread-and-butter.
 My parents could afford the education of only one child so they wanted me to pursue further education as they didn't want my sister to go ahead with hers.
 She was a brilliant student, she scored 93% in her CBSE boards.
 I knew that she wanted to become an engineer and I was convinced she deserved the education more than me.

 So I gave up on my dreams of getting an MBA degree for my beloved sister.
 I convinced my parents to allow her to study further, they were reluctant but somehow they agreed one day.
-My mother cried all night begging me to pursue my education.Share
+My mother cried all night begging me to pursue my education.Share this quote

 Instead, I started interning with a local newspaper where I met a reputed cinematographer who introduced me to the world I fell in love with.
 I remember the day my sister completed her engineering course with distinction, my mother asked me to get sweets for everyone.
 She was happy that I could pursue my dreams of doing an MBA now that my sister could help my father with the house.
 But I told her my plans had changed and I wanted to go to Chennai for a cinematography course.